aaronshaf/confident/README.md

-Confident treats your API specification (a .json or .yml file) as the source of truth for express routes, API documentation, and request/response validation.
+Confident treats your API specification (a .json file) as the source of truth for express routes, API documentation, and request/response validation.

 ## Features